Nationally, Labrador Retriever Remains America's Most Popular As Bigger Breeds Dominate the List

 NEW YORK, Jan.
-30, 2013 /PRNewswire-USNewswire/ -- Once again, the German Shepherd Dog took Chicago's top spot in the American Kennel Club's (AKC®) 2012 ranking of the most popular AKC-recognized dog breeds in the U.S.
+31, 2014 /PRNewswire-USNewswire/ -- Once again, the German Shepherd Dog took Chicago's top spot in the American Kennel Club's (AKC®) 2013 rankings of the most popular AKC-recognized dog breeds, continuing its reign for the third year in a row.

 * Registration data pulled from Chicago zip codes as specified by U.S. Postal Service